decentraland/documentation/content/creator/quests/client.md

 weight: 4
 ---

-Use the [Quests Client for SDK 7](https://github.com/decentraland/quests-client) library in your scenes (or portable experiences) to connect to the Quests Service to track player's progress, send events and receive updates of player's progress from your scenes,
+Use the [Quests Client for SDK 7](https://github.com/decentraland/quests-client) library in your scenes (or portable experiences) to connect to the Quests Service to track player's progress, send events and receive updates of player's progress from your scenes.

 ## What the library provides

 - An interface with the Quests Client API, to send your [Custom](/creator/quests/define#action-items) events and receive updates of player's progress.
-- SDK System helpers to send [Location, Emote, Jump](/creator/quests/define#action-items) events automatically.
+- SDK System helper to track [Location, Emote, Jump](/creator/quests/define#action-items) actions.
+Passing a callback function to the helper, you can send the action to the Quests Service, if it's the action that your quest requires.
-- Default UI for your Quest HUD.
-(TODO)
+- A fully-customizable Quest HUD UI to display the player's progress on your Quest.
+You can use this UI as is, or as an example to build your own one.
+You can find the code [here](https://github.com/decentraland/quests-client/tree/main/src/hud.tsx).

 ## Usage